 “I’m not mad, Mary.
 I’m exhausted.
 What you’re doing isn’t fair.”

 I know he’s right.
-I should cut back some, but I really don’t think I can so I don’t even try.
+I should cut back on some of this shit, but I really don’t think I can, so I don’t even try.
 I can’t bring myself to make any changes in my behavior.
-My drinking and drug use have become so enormous, I can’t touch it except to feed and protect the compulsion.
+My drinking and drug use has become so enormous, I can’t touch it except to feed and protect the compulsion.

 I hate that Dave is pissed again.
 I bet he won’t call either, and if I call him, I’ll have to apologize.
 I almost wish he’d fight.
 That’d take the focus off whatever this is.